Evidence-based Approaches to Public Health

 VETERINARY PUBLIC HEALTH EMPHASIS SPECIFIC

-- Understand the key role that veterinarians play in the physical, mental, and social well-being of humans.
+- Understand the key role that animals and vectors play in the physical, mental and social well being of humans.

 - Define the key concepts in zoonotic disease diagnosis, control, and prevention.